neplextech/vectorizer/README.md

 await writeFile('./vector.svg', svg);
 ```

-If you want to use synchronous API, you can use `vectorizeSync` instead.
+If you want to use a synchronous API, you can use `vectorizeSync` instead.

 ## API